 A prescription drug is any controlled substance or medication that can only be legally obtained through a doctor’s prescription.
 Common examples include Ambien, Xanax, Adderall, Oxycodone, Valium, Percocet, and other prescription pain medications.

-For a person to be convicted of prescription drug DUI, the government must prove that the person used prescribed medication in some way other than prescribed which caused them to be unable to operate a motor vehicle safely due to material and appreciable impairment from misuse of the medication.
+To charge someone with a prescription drug DUI, law enforcement must have evidence amounting to probable cause that a person’s ability to drive their motor vehicle is materially and appreciably impaired by the use of prescription drugs.
+The government must prove that the person used prescribed medication in some way other than prescribed, which caused them to be unable to operate a motor vehicle safely due to material and appreciable impairment from misuse of the medication.

 How an Attorney Builds an Effective Defense